reactor/reactor-core/CONTRIBUTING.md

 Most importantly, please format your commit messages in the following way (adapted from the commit template in the link above):

-    Short (50 chars or less) summary of changes
+    Fix #ISSUE Short (50 chars or less) summary of changes

     More detailed explanatory text, if necessary.
 Wrap it to about 72 characters or so.
 In some contexts, the first line is treated as the